inderpal2046/demo-repo/README.md

 # demo-repo
-udemy practice repo
+Udemy practice repo.
-This repo is for the practise purpose of udemy lectures on git.
+This repo is for the practice purpose of udemy lectures on git.